-These can be stored in a Accessories Cabinet per IHeartOrganizing or, store them like Elizabeth does in Project Bins.
-This way when you want to change up your decor or entertain, you know exactly where to retrieve these items.
+These can be stored in an accessories cabinet or in project bins.
+This way, when you want to change up your decor or entertain, you know exactly where to retrieve these items.
 Plus, when it’s time to store them again, you know exactly where to put them.Continue to 9 of 36 below.

 Have a System for Project Magazines

 Don’t save a magazine for one recipe in it.
 Have a system for managing the content in magazines you actually want to keep.
-Store recipes in your recipe file, store DIY project ideas on your DIY project file.
+Store recipes in your recipe file, DIY project ideas in your DIY project file, and so on.

 Create Clutter Hub Spots

 Create a “hallway hub” to keep halls clear.
-I like to call these “way stations” as in, “a place to dump clutter that belongs in another room in a spot where I’ll actually carry it out of that room and back into it's proper storage room.”
+Think of these “way stations” as places to dump clutter that belongs in another room until it can be carried to its proper spot.